CATALPAresearch/moodle-mod_openchat/README.md

 ## *OpenChat* is a Moodle activity plugin for chatting with open-source large language models.

-*openchat* (mod_openchat) is a ready to use Moodle activity plugin for serving videos loaded from a provided URL. user interactions with the video such as play, pause, seek, playbackspeed, and fullscreen are logged.
-Also the video playback is captured for every 2 seconds segment that has been played back completely.
-This fine-grained data collection enables detailed analytics of watching behavior and resource usage.
+*openchat* (mod_openchat) is a ready to use Moodle activity plugin that enables students to chat with an open-source large language model.
+Currently, the plugin communicats only with the API of OpenWebUI.
+Thus, all models available on OpenWebUI can be selected for chat communication.

+In future, teachers should be able to define prompt templates that encapsulate student input requests.
+These encapsilations can be used to enrich the prompt with additional instructions or to instruct the LLM to withdraw certain information.

 <!-- development-related badges -->
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/CATALPAresearch/mod_openchat/commit-activity)